williamgherman/c-solutions/02/projects/01/README.md

 ### Project 2.01
-Write a program that uses `prinf` to display the following picture on the
+Write a program that uses `printf` to display the following picture on the
 screen:
 ```
        *